ing-bank/zkflow/README.md

 - Reveal transactions: a new transaction that makes a private state publicly visible moving forward.
 Previous versions of the state in its backchain remain hidden.
 - Hide transactions: a new transaction that makes a public state hidden moving forward.
 Previous versions of the state in its backchain remain public.

-To learn more about ZKFlow internals, there is a `docs` directory in this repo.
-It contains technical documentation in Markdown and PDF format.
+To learn more about ZKFlow internals, there is a [docs](docs) directory in this repo.
+In addition to the [ZKFLow white paper](docs/ZKFlow_whitepaper.pdf), it contains technical documentation in Markdown and PDF format.
 There is also plenty of documentation throughout the code itself, explaining logic or rationale.
 Finally, the many test cases will also explain a lot about expected behaviour.

 ## Testing ZKFlow with the sample CorDapp or with your own CorDapp

-The ZKFlow jar is currently not deployed to one of the Maven/Gradle repositories.
+The ZKFlow jars are currently not deployed to one of the Maven/Gradle repositories.
 This means it can not be used directly by CorDapps.
 Instead, run the tests for ZKFlow and the `sample-zkdapp` to see it in action.

 Please make sure you have satisfied all [prerequisites](#prerequisites) before you execute the following: